IR-Software-Metrices-Work/Software-Metrices-Proj-2022-Frontend/README.md

-# My Personal Web application template for frontend

-## Stack

-- Vite
-- Vue3
-- Vue Use
-- Vue Router
-- Vue Vuex
-- TailwindCSS
-- Daisy UI
+# Software Metrices Project Frontend

 ## Usage

-1. create new repository with this template
-2. clone to your local machine
+1. clone to your local machine
-3. change project name on package.json
+2. change project name on package.json
-4. `npm install`
+3. `npm install`
-5. `npm run dev`
+4. `npm run dev`

+## Deploy Site

+will update if it ready

 ---